open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 ```

 `ForceAuth` will render its children (your application) if the user is authenticated.
-Otherwise, it will render the authentication plugin's fallback component.
+Otherwise, it will render the authentication plugin's _fallback_ component (see below).
 It will be updated correctly if the authentication state changes.

+#### _Fallback_

+If the user is not logged in, some _fallback_ is shown to the user.
+The _fallback_ must be implemented in the authentication plugin.
+Depending on the implementation of the authentication plugin,
+a fallback may be a login prompt, or as a simple message.
+Some plugins do not provide a visual fallback but an "effect" instead: an action to perform, such as a redirect to the authentication provider.

 Rendering of the login fallback can be customized by passing custom properties (`fallbackProps`) or by supplying a custom render function (`renderFallback`), see the API documentation.